 2 men dead, woman wounded in suspected Texas murder-suicide

-Two men were killed and a woman was wounded in what Houston police say was a murder-suicide at a downtown seafood restaurant.
+Two men died and a woman was wounded in what Houston police said was a murder-suicide at a downtown seafood restaurant.

 “You know, this is a horribly tragic incident, and you know this is the type of situation that should make us all pause, send out as many prayers as we can for all the families and all the lives that would be affected,” he said.